google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_4.rst

       tasks has been modified to use less memory.
 This change is experimental and can be enabled using the :ref:`GraphOperations flag <graph-operations>`.

+      **Option to limit cache pruning**.
+      Users can now limit how often the cache is pruned by use of an experimental option, :ref:`PrunePercent <prune-percent>`.

       .. rubric:: Supported Platforms

       The Open GEE 5.3.4 release is supported on 64-bit versions of the